SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/Outline Expander.md

 ## Module #: [insert name]

 ## #.1 [insert **Rationale** name]
 Explain why the learning is important and how it will benefit the learner.
-Ensure that it is relevant, applicable and skills based.
+Relate to specific job or field.

 ## #.2 [insert **Expectations** name]
 Set clear expectations for what the learner will be able to do upon completion of this module.
+Ensure that it is relevant, applicable and skills based.

 ## #.3 [insert **Pre-Assessment** name]
 Include a brief self-assessment to help learners gauge their current understanding and readiness to learn.
 This should be scenario and application based.

 You can use a combination of the following types of knowledge checks: multiple choice, multiple response, fill in the blank, or matching.

+For each question in your explanation of the answer, guide them to where in the module they will want to spend their time if they got a question wrong.

 ## #.4 [insert Concepts and Theories name]